-MARTHA BARRON BARRETT books: Invisible Lives ( William Morrow) nominated for a Pulitzer Prize, and Maggie’s Way, a successful novel, sold world-wide, and an historical novel, God’s Country.
+MARTHA BARRON BARRETT books: Invisible Lives, nominated for a Pulitzer Prize; an historical novel, God’s Country; and Maggie’s Way, a successful novel sold world-wide.

 Invisible Lives: The Truth about Millions of Women-Loving Women